RauliL/plorth/docs/installation.md

 This will begin compilation of the interpreter.
-The interpreter consists of two parts: Plorth interpreter library and it's command line user interface known as `plorth-cli` which uses the interpreter library.
-By tweaking the CMake options, it's also possible to compile only the library without `plorth-cli` executable, if you plan to embed the interpreter to your own C++ application.
+The interpreter consists of two parts: Plorth interpreter library and it's command line user interface known as `plorth` which uses the interpreter library.
+By tweaking the CMake options, it's also possible to compile only the library without `plorth` executable, if you plan to embed the interpreter to your own C++ application.

 ## Installation

-After the interpreter has been compiled, you can run the `plorth-cli` executable located in `build` directory.
+After the interpreter has been compiled, you can run the `plorth` executable located in `build/plorth` directory.
 Alternatively, you can also install Plorth into your system by running the following command:

 ```bash
 sudo make install